mrkkrp/markkarpov.com/post/dvorak-rocks.md

 weird sensations in my hands have gone.
 Now I just see how *proper* touch typing is done.

-[^1]:
+***

+> footnotes

-And yes, now in 2017, I do type 80 wpm and I feel I have not reached my maximal speed yet.
+  1. And yes, now in 2017, I do type 80 wpm and I feel I have not reached my maximal speed yet.